Evaluation of CZT Detector Performance in Alpha and Gamma Spectrometry: Signal efficiency and mu-tau estimation with alpha source

 \section{Signal efficiency and \texorpdfstring{$\mu\tau$}{mu-tau} estimation with alpha source}

-To estimate the SE we have recorded the waveforms averaged over 2000 events for a set of bias voltage values.
-The waveforms are collected with a trigger of set amplitude, typically from 2 mV to 4.5 mV.
-The peak amplitude of the signal waveforms is bias voltage dependent and was recorded to be in the range from 5 mV at 30 V bias to 250 mV at 650V bias.
-The three isotope alpha source requires a complicated data acquisition process.
+To estimate the Signal Efficiency (SE), the recorded waveforms over 2000 events for each bias value were averaged.
+The waveforms are collected with a trigger of set amplitude, from 2 mV to 4.5 mV.
+The peak amplitude of the signal waveforms is bias dependent and was recorded to be in the range from 5 mV at 30 V bias to 250 mV at 650V bias.
+The resulting averaged waveforms for each voltage step are integrated over time.
 With a sufficiently large data set, the averaged waveform shape remains stable, allowing further data processing.
 Baseline correction was implemented for all waveforms.

-The signal detected with the CSP is dominated by the electron contribution, as the positive potential was applied to the bottom electrode, capacitively disconnected from the signal readout line.
-Such biasing geometry minimizes the hole-induced signal because positive charge carriers are collected shortly after the alpha particle penetrates the bulk surface levels~\cite{b}.

-Calculated from the obtained waveforms, $\mu\tau$ values shown in table \ref{tab:parameters}, are typical for a CZT material~\cite{a,c}.
-Another drawback of the data acquisition method used was observed for waveforms recorded at low bias values.
+A drawback of the used data acquisition method was observed for waveforms recorded at low bias values.
 Some waveforms tend to be partially negative due to data averaging which directly affects the SE calculation, despite the applied baseline correction.
-The resulting SE plots for all characterized samples are shown in figure \ref{fig:SE}.
+This results in a larger error when calculating $\mu\tau$.
+The resulting SE plots and calculated $\mu\tau$ values for all characterized samples are shown in figure \ref{fig:SE}.

+The signal detected with the CSP is dominated by the electron contribution, as the positive potential was applied to the back electrode, capacitively connected to the signal readout line.
+Such biasing geometry minimizes the hole-induced signal because positive charge carriers are collected shortly after the alpha particle penetrates the bulk surface levels~\cite{d}.

-A large difference in signal shape formation between the samples is observed with increasing bias voltage.
-It is valid to assume that the physical properties of sensors, such as resistivity, defect configuration and density alter the response to specific types of ionizing radiation~\cite{d}.
+A substantial divergence in signal shape formation between the samples is observed with increasing bias voltage.
+It is valid to assume that the physical properties of sensors, such as resistivity, defect configuration and density alter the response to specific types of ionizing radiation~\cite{e}.